Etobicoke: Sport

-Etobicoke has a wide range of indoor and outdoor sporting leagues including baseball, soccer, football, ice hockey, and ringette.
+Etobicoke has a wide range of indoor and outdoor sporting leagues including baseball, soccer, gridiron football, ice hockey, and ringette.
 Some of the prominent clubs include the Etobicoke Kangaroos Australian rules football club, the Serbian White Eagles FC club, Toronto Croatia, and FC Ukraine United, which operate in the Canadian Soccer League, and the Toronto Furies of the Canadian Women's Hockey League.

 Southern Etobicoke is home to the Ford Performance Centre, the home arena for the Toronto Furies, and the practice rink of the Toronto Maple Leafs.
 The Toronto Patriots of the Ontario Junior Hockey League are based in Etobicoke.
 Etobicoke is the hometown of Major League Baseball star Joey Votto as well as National Hockey League stars P. K. Subban, Connor Brown, brothers Brendan and Reilly Smith, and National Hockey League Hall of Famer Brendan Shanahan.
 Etobicoke's Centennial Park is a large green space in west Toronto which is a venue for soccer, basketball, skiing, ice hockey, rugby, hiking, track and field.
 Rexdale (North Etobicoke) is home to the top ranked high school basketball program in Canada, Henry Carr Crusaders.
 Producing notable US Division 1 and NBA players such as Tyler Ennis and Sim Bhullar.
 Henry Carr Crusaders were the 2016 AAA Provincial high school basketball champions.

 Transportation

 Several major expressways, such as Ontario Highways 427, 401, 409, and 27, the Queen Elizabeth Way, as well as the city-maintained Gardiner Expressway, are routed through the area.
 There are numerous four- and six-lane thoroughfares in Etobicoke, laid out in a grid system.
 Many exceptions to Toronto's gridded street matrix are found in Etobicoke.
 A number of overpasses and awkward intersections have been created in an effort to reconcile the grid with these planning anomalies.

 Public transportation is primarily provided by the Toronto Transit Commission's (TTC) bus, streetcar, and subway system.
 Line 2 Bloor-Danforth of the TTC subway system has its western terminus at Kipling, along with three other stations.
 Both Kipling and Islington stations are major transit hubs, with the former serving as a terminal for MiWay bus services to Mississauga.
 Former transit expansion plans in Etobicoke, including the Eglinton West subway and the extension of Line 2 from Kipling to Square One Bus Terminal in Mississauga, were cancelled by previous provincial governments.
-Future transit expansion plans include two light rail transit projects, namely the Eglinton line extension from the future Mount Dennis station to Toronto Pearson International Airport and a new Finch West line between University of Guelph-Humber (Humber College North Campus) and Finch West station.
+Future transit expansion plans include two light rail transit projects, namely the Eglinton line extension from the future Mount Dennis station to Toronto Pearson International Airport and a new Finch West line between University of Guelph-Humber (Humber Polytechnic North Campus) and Finch West station.

 Etobicoke is also home to four GO stations: Etobicoke North station on the Kitchener line, Kipling station on the Milton line, as well as Long Branch and Mimico stations on the Lakeshore West line.